jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

     'title.study': 'Systematics and biodiversity of Ophryotrocha (Annelida, Dorvilleidae) with descriptions of six new species from deep-sea whale-fall and wood-fall habitats in the north-east Pacific', 'subject': 'molecular phylogeny'}

-Note that no attempt is made to prevent or account for key collision: :class:`~dendropy.dataobject.base.Annotation` with the same name value will overwrite each other in the dictionary.
+Note that no attempt is made to prevent or account for key collision: :class:`~dendropy.datamodel.basemodel.Annotation` with the same name value will overwrite each other in the dictionary.
 Custom control of the dictionary key/value generation can be specified via keyword arguments:

     ``key_attr``